-"I encourage people to ditch chlorine bleach for laundry," Jolie Kerr, the cleaning expert behind behind Lifehacker's "Ask a Clean Person" column, told me via e-mail.
+Here’s what’s probably the most important lesson I learned: Absolutely nobody recommends chlorine bleach!
+"I encourage people to ditch chlorine bleach for laundry," wrote Jolie Kerr—The Times' cleaning guru and the expert behind the podcast Ask a Clean Person—in an e-mail to us.
 According to Kerr, bleach actually has a chemical reaction with protein—aka, any lingering sweat on your T-shirts or bed sheets—that causes whites to yellow.

-If you do want to wash with chlorine bleach, the best method is to run your clothes through a regular cycle to get any protein washed out first, and then run a second cycle with bleach.
+As the owner of two sets of white linen, huge fluffy towels, and about 12 white t-shirts that have all, um, seen better days, I'm also interested in any advice that helps me reverse the damage that misuse, the passage of time, and my mistaken laundry habits have wreaked.
+Luckily, Kerr had a handy trick for reversing the dinginess.
 "There's a product called bluing that I love-love-love for whites that have gone yellow," Kerr said.
-"It does exactly what it sounds like: It makes things blue.
-Which, in the case of whites that have yellowed, is a good thing because blue and yellow are opposite one another on the color perception wheel, so adding a bit of blue to something yellow will make it appear bright white to the eye."
+"It does exactly what it sounds like: It turns things blue.
+Which, in the case of whites that have gone a bit yellow, is exactly what you want, because blue and yellow are opposite one another on the color perception wheel, so adding a bluing agent to something yellow will make it appear bright white to the eye."